databyjp/weaviate_jeopardy/README.md

 By combining these two aspects, Weaviate lets you quickly find the information that you want, as well as discover relevant information that you might not have known about.

 But before we get started, let’s talk briefly about what a vector search engine is.
-If you’re familiar with them - you can skip to the next section [LINK TO OR NAME OF THE NEXT SECTION].
+If you’re familiar with them - you can skip to the next section, called "Let's become a quiz master".

 ### What is a vector search engine?